Glyph Metrics: Fine-Tune xAdvance, xOffset, and yOffset

 Section titled “Common Use Cases”When to Use Global Adjustments:

-Section titled “When to Use Global Adjustments:”- To apply a consistent spacing change across the entire font.
+Section titled “When to Use Global Adjustments:”- Applying consistent spacing across the entire font.

 When to Use Individual Adjustments:

-Section titled “When to Use Individual Adjustments:”- To correct spacing for problematic characters (e.g., “W” or “I”).
+Section titled “When to Use Individual Adjustments:”- Correcting spacing for problematic characters (e.g., “W” or “I”).

 Best Practices

-Section titled “Best Practices”- Start Globally: Begin with global adjustments to set a baseline for your font.
+Section titled “Best Practices”- Start Globally: Set a baseline with global adjustments first.

-- Adjust Individually: Use individual tweaks for exceptions and fine-tuning.
+- Adjust Individually: Use per-glyph tweaks for exceptions.

-- Preview Often: Continuously test your changes with different text samples in preview mode.
+- Preview Often: Test changes with different text samples in preview mode.

 - Consider the Target: Keep your target platform’s text rendering in mind.